rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 ## Lab Completion

-In this workshop you learned how to:
+In this workshop you learned how to

 - Understand how to create a model file
 - Generate a scoring script and schema file
 - Prepare your scoring environment